 If something medical is prompting your dog’s lethargy, the behavior will persist for more than a day.
 This is ALWAYS cause for alarm.
-You’ll also see additional signs and symptoms; if your dog is lethargic, there are probably other symptoms present.
+You’ll also see additional signs and symptoms; if your dog is lethargic, other symptoms are probably present.
 These symptoms might include:

 - Loss of appetite (not eating is a HUGE concern)

 Listing every condition associated with lethargy in dogs would take months.
 (Yeah, there’s THAT many) EVERYTHING has the potential to cause lethargy.
 Why?
 When you feel crummy, you don’t want to do anything.
 That said, it isn’t fair to leave without at least a HANDFUL of the possibilities.